JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

 .. function:: getconstrduals(m::AbstractMathProgModel)

-    Returns the dual solution vector corresponding to the constraints.
+    Returns the dual solution vector corresponding to the linear constraints.
     Not available when integer variables are present.

 .. function:: getinfeasibilityray(m::AbstractMathProgModel)